GianlucaCise/angelauramc.github.io/markdown/wiki/getting_started/SIGN-IN.md

 (*) Microsoft Accounts only work if the Microsoft Account has Minecraft: Java Edition purchased.

-(^) Local Accounts only work if you have already logged into a Microsoft Account with Minecraft: Java Edition purchased.
+(^) Local Accounts work as demo accounts, unless logged into a Microsoft account with Minecraft: Java Edition purchased.